 The application of the Beyond 34 model in a community is aimed at increasing local recycling rates.
 The first phase activates local stakeholders across the recycling supply chain (e.g., manufacturers, haulers, retailers) to start a dialogue as a community and identify barriers and opportunities.
 The second phase focuses on analysis of the local recycling system to identify areas of highest impact and developing business cases for implementation projects in those high impact areas.
 The final phase implements some of these projects to begin transforming the recycling system, while also developing measurable results to share locally and nationally.
-Ultimately, the goal of the Beyond 34 model is that it be applied in enough communities to move the national recycling rate beyond the current 34%.
+Ultimately, the goal is for the Beyond 34 model to be applied in enough communities to move the national recycling rate beyond the current 34%.

 Why is Beyond 34 Important?